rholford/Elm-Backpack-Revist/README.md

 Minor tweaks to various CSS related visual bits.

+Added new buttons, first step and back.

+Added colouring to table steps.
+Some text/format tweaks.

 ## Ideas?

-More buttons?

-More table tweaks?
+Find the back/solve again bug.

-Is interactivity possible/practical?
+Is more interactivity practical?

 NOTE: IF WHEN COMPILING IT GIVES VERSION ERROR, EITHER UPDATE OR BOOTLEG IT BY GOING INTO THE .json AND MODIFYING THE VERSION